-Brown County Housing Authority is a public housing agency in Green Bay, Wisconsin that participates in the Section 8 Housing Choice Voucher program.
-As of January 21st, 2019, Brown County Housing Authority has 1 waiting lists that are open now or opening soon.
+Brown County Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of July 9th, 2020, Brown County Housing Authority has 1 waiting lists that are open now or opening soon.

 The Brown County Housing Authority Housing Choice Voucher Waiting List is open indefinitely.